TobiPeterG/AMU/README.md

   After that, updates should not be applied at shutdown anymore

 # TODO
-  - only apply updates when connected to power AND battery is over 50% charged
-  - Make installer work with different terminals
+  ~~- only apply updates when connected to power AND battery is over 50% charged~~ DONE ~~- Make installer work with different terminals~~ DONE
   - ...

 # Contribution